-A portion of the Academy revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
+A portion of the Academy's revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Academy has incurred expenditures in compliance with specific contract or grant provisions.
-Amounts received prior to incurring qualifying expenditures are reported as deferred revenue in the statement of financial position.
-The Academy received cost reimbursable grants of \$3,836,227 and \$3,926,827 that have not been recognized as of June 30, 2023 and 2022 because qualifying expenditures have not yet been incurred.
-The Academy received \$183,525 and \$211,489 in advance under the federal and state contracts and grants as of June 30, 2023 and 2022, respectively.
+Amounts received prior to incurring qualifying expenditures are reported as deferred revenue in the consolidated statements of financial position.
+The Academy received cost reimbursable grants of \$3,633,327 and \$3,836,227 that have not been recognized as of June 30, 2024 and 2023 because qualifying expenditures have not yet been incurred.
+The Academy received \$13,073 and \$183,525 in advance under the federal and state contracts and grants as of June 30, 2024 and 2023, respectively.

 Grants receivable are presented on the consolidated statements of financial position as part of contributions receivable.
 Grants receivable are reviewed by management for collectability, and reserves for uncollectible amounts are established when needed.
-There was no allowance against grants receivable at June 30, 2023 or 2022.
+There was no allowance against grants receivable at June 30, 2024 or 2023.